cortexproject/cortex/docs/blocks-storage/compactor.md

 This feature can be enabled via `-compactor.sharding-enabled=true` and requires the backend [hash ring](../architecture.md#the-hash-ring) to be configured via `-compactor.ring.*` flags (or their respective YAML config options).

+### Waiting for stable ring at startup

+In the event of a cluster cold start or scale up of 2+ compactor instances at the same time we may end up in a situation where each new compactor instance starts at a slightly different time and thus each one runs the first compaction based on a different state of the ring.
+This is not a critical condition, but may be inefficient, because multiple compactor replicas may start compacting the same tenant nearly at the same time.

+To reduce the likelihood this could happen, the compactor waits for a stable ring at startup.
+A ring is considered stable if no instance is added/removed to the ring for at least `-compactor.ring.wait-stability-min-duration`.
+If the ring keep getting changed after `-compactor.ring.wait-stability-max-duration`, the compactor will stop waiting for a stable ring and will proceed starting up normally.

+To disable this waiting logic, you can start the compactor with `-compactor.ring.wait-stability-min-duration=0`.

 ## Soft and hard blocks deletion

 When the compactor successfully compacts some source blocks into a larger block, source blocks are deleted from the storage.
 Blocks deletion is not immediate, but follows a two steps process: